RemixFusion/docker-xenforo2/README.md

 ### Installation

-This requires open port `10080` make sure the port was allowed in your PC.
-You can change the port to any other by edit the file `docker-compose.yml`
+This requires open port `8023` and `9023` make sure the port was allowed in your environment.
+You can change the port to any other by editing the file `docker-compose.yml`

 Clone this repository to your computer then run `docker-compose build`

 to build images and run `docker-compose up -d` to start web server.

-Open browser `http://localhost:10080` and coding...
+Open browser `http://localhost:8023` and begin...
+(If you have configured a different port, please use this port)

 ## Install add-on